Fully mixed virtual element schemes for a new model of steady-state poroelastic stress-assisted diffusion in the brain: Numerical results

 \section{Numerical results}

 In this section we illustrate the accuracy and performance of the proposed scheme (cf. Section~\ref{sec:discrete}) through several numerical experiments.
 We show the optimal behaviour of the method under different polytopal meshes.
-Finally, we simulate an application-oriented problem.
+Finally, we simulate two application-oriented problems.

 We define the total computable error via the local polynomial approximation of the discrete solutions as $\bar{\mathrm{e}}_{h}^2 := \bar{\text{e}}_{\bsigma_h^{\bbPi}}^2+\bar{\text{e}}_{\bu_h}^2+\bar{\text{e}}_{\bz_h^{\bPi}}^2+\bar{\text{e}}_{p_h}^2+\bar{\text{e}}_{\bzeta_h^{\bPi}}^2+\bar{\text{e}}_{\varphi_h}^2$, with